shierve/NEM-voting-specifications/README.md

 all of the data here is redundant and is already stored in the poll account, but it is replicated here for easy loading of basic information without having to query the poll account.

+Now the poll is formed and ready for voting after all the transactions have been confirmed.

 ## Voting <a name="voting"></a>

 A vote from a simple account consists of a transaction with 0xem and 0 mosaics to the desired option account.
 It is important that there is no xem or mosaics included, or it will not be counted.
 A message can be added, but it is not added when voting from NanoWallet.